adonismendozaperez/100DaysOfCode-2018/diary.md

 ### R1D16
 Today I finished the session es6, some what i liked of this session is Destructuring Assignment to Pass an Object as a Function's Parameters, is very useful.

+### R1D17
+Today I was working with Regex (regular expressions) this session was not completed, but I learned about this terminology and how to used.